trail-hkust/trail-hkust.github.io/_includes/publications_tag.md

      ======================================================= */

   /*
-   * The script is located AFTER the publications,
+   * This script appears after all publication items,
-   * so the DOM already exists.
+   * so the DOM is already available.
    */

   initializePublicationFilters();